ryanatkn/gro/src/docs/config.md

 to one or more output artifacts.
 It's designed for a variety of use cases:

-- support dev and prod builds that coexist on the filesystem
+- support multiple use cases at one like SvelteKit frontends, Node libraries, and API servers
 - support multiple build targets like legacy/modern ES versions and mobile/desktop frontends
 - support multiple platform targets like Node and browsers, including server-side rendering
 - support multiple packages created from one codebase to be published separately
+- support dev and prod builds that coexist on the filesystem

 To accomplish this, Gro has an optional config file that lives at `$PROJECT/src/gro.config.ts`.
 If a project does not define a config, Gro imports a default config from